petschau/WinFellow/fellow/readme.txt

 These is also a keymapping file which allows you to redefine the mapping of PC-keys to Amiga keys.
 It is called mapping.key

-I think that's enough explaining for now.
-If anyone wants more detailed information, I am available on mail (peschau@online.no).
+If you need more detailed information, you can contact me via mail at petschau@gmail.com

-(Such as, how on earth was this supposed to be portable to x86-Linux, anyway?
- Hint: The src/include/*drv.h files declare the interfaces it needs.)